 Hello all!
-I am a big time fan of Len Penzo and it’s a privilege to share some of my thoughts on his blog.
-A few weeks ago, I read Len’s article on why choosing debit or credit is like picking salad dressing; in that post he mentioned that he always chooses credit over debit when using his bank card unless he needs some cash back.
+My name is Mike.
+I’m a big time fan of Len Penzo, and it’s a privilege to share some of my thoughts on his blog.
+I read Len’s article on why choosing debit or credit is like picking salad dressing; in that post he mentioned that he always chooses credit over debit when using his bank card unless he needs some cash back.

 Today, I’d like to share one additional thought for you to consider before making the choice between credit and debit, based on a small business owner’s perspective: choosing credit ultimately costs small businesses and YOU more money.

 Here is an overview chart summarizing the costs and benefits of each option.

 |Per transaction & percent

 |Documented propensity to spend more